MrGo1d/MyShop/README.txt

+:rocket: Django
-:rocket: This is my first django project.
+This is my first django project.
 I created online-store for b2b sales.

 The uniques of this platform - simplest add product to site: